SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: Experiments

 \subsection{Comparison with Standard Pipeline}

+\textbf{Event Aggregation.} We first evaluate the GTP performance against other event aggregation methods on the FE108 dataset.
+As shown in Fig.~\ref{data_aggregation_auc}, our method demonstrates significant advantages across five established trackers and the tracker of SDTrack.
+Notably, several models that previously performed poorly in event-based tracking tasks achieve near-SOTA performance when incorporating GTP.
+This indicates that the inability of conventional event aggregation methods to provide sufficient temporal information is one of the key factors limiting SOTA SOT models' effectiveness in event-based tracking tasks.
+This finding also validates the superior performance and generalizability of GTP.
+Furthermore, the tracker of SDTrack achieves superior accuracy compared to several prominent SOT trackers, regardless of the event aggregation method employed.

-\textbf{Event-based Tracker.} Based on these findings, we further evaluate the effectiveness of SDTrack models of different sizes equipped with different neurons on event-based tracking datasets FE108~\cite{zhang2021object}, VisEvent~\cite{wang2023visevent}, and FELT~\cite{wang2024long}, and provide detailed specifications in the Supplementary Material. \textbf{Notably, even though most baseline methods utilize GTP methods with significant performance advantages for event aggregation, SDTrack still outperform them.}
+\textbf{Event-based Tracking Pipeline.} Based on these findings, SDTrack with different tracker sizes and neurons is evaluated on event-based tracking datasets FE108~\cite{zhang2021object}, VisEvent~\cite{wang2023visevent}, and FELT~\cite{wang2024long}.
+Detailed specifications are in the Supplementary Material. \textbf{Notably, to highlight the SDTrack tracker's superior performance, most comparison methods employ GTP for event aggregation, significantly improving their performance.
+Nevertheless, SDTrack still outperforms them.}

-As shown in Tab.~\ref{main_table} and Fig.~\ref{data_processing}, across all three datasets, the SDTrack-Tiny model equipped with I-LIF neurons achieves the lowest parameter count and energy consumption.
-On the FE108 dataset, it improves AUC by 1.6\% and PR by 2.0\% compared to the previous best model, and demonstrates SOTA potential on the FELT and VisEvent datasets.
-The Tiny models equipped with LIF and temporally-featured I-LIF neurons ($T=2\times2$) show SOTA potential on the FE108 and VisEvent datasets, but perform poorly on the long sequence tracking benchmark FELT dataset.
-Compared to the Tiny models, the Base models further improve these performance metrics, achieving SOTA results on both AUC and PR metrics across all three event-based tracking datasets.
+As shown in Tab.~\ref{main_table} and Fig.~\ref{data_processing}, across all three datasets, SDTrack-Tiny (SDTrack Pipeline with Tiny-scale tracker) equipped with I-LIF neurons achieves the lowest parameter count and energy consumption.
+On the FE108 dataset, it improves AUC by 1.6\% and PR by 2.0\% compared to the previous best model, and demonstrates SOTA potential on FELT and VisEvent datasets.
+The pipelines with Tiny trackers equipped with LIF and temporally-featured I-LIF neurons ($T=2\times2$) show SOTA potential on FE108 and VisEvent datasets, but perform poorly on the long-sequence tracking benchmark FELT dataset.
+Compared to the Tiny pipeline, the Base pipeline further improves these performance metrics, achieving SOTA results on both AUC and PR metrics across all three event-based tracking datasets.

-Notably, while SDTrack-Base maintains a parameter count comparable to previous Base-level models, it achieves substantially lower theoretical energy consumption on edge devices.
+Notably, while SDTrack-Base maintains a parameter count comparable to previous Base-scale models, it achieves substantially lower theoretical energy consumption.
 Compared to HiT-B, which was specifically designed for lightweight deployment, our SDTrack-Tiny significantly outperforms across multiple datasets while utilizing less than half the parameters and energy consumption.
-These results substantiate both the energy efficiency characteristics of SNNs and their potential for edge deployment.